 27 Dec #CollaborationWorks: Manage Your Projects and Optimize Communication

 Group work.
 These two words often invoke a negative response from anyone who had the misfortune of working on a project with someone less invested than himself.
 And nearly everyone has had to work on a group project at some point – either in college or graduate school, the workplace, or all three.
 Many variables go into making a project successful, including the resources available, people involved, and planning that takes place.
+If you want to learn more about implementing planning and scheduling within a business, check out this article.

 Having a team equipped with the right collaboration tools, and a deep understanding of how to use them, is the first step to making project work more efficient and effective.
 These tools are an aid to the planning and management of projects – but only if employees see the benefits, understand all the features, show up, and are engaged.